open source · MIT license

 Start with OSS.
 Scale with Cloud.

 OpenSERP OSS is free and production-ready today.
-When you'd rather not run the infrastructure — Cloud is the managed path.
+Cloud is the managed path when you do not want to run the infrastructure.

 Available now